Published on Wednesday, July 3, 2024, last updated

 Commit graph

 Here is a Git History using GitLens in VS Code.
-It clearly shows which modifications has been made by who with descriptive messages.
+It clearly shows which modifications were made by whom, with descriptive messages.
 This can be highly beneficial when debugging.

 Part 1: Understanding Git Commit Messages